facebookresearch/CommAI-env/README.md

 **Warning:** Note that the human-mode makes two assumptions about the input coming from the teacher.
 The first involves the character encoding.
-Since the input actually arrives in bits but it would be very uncomfortable for a human learner to read a bit stream, we transform it into a character stream for rendering it on screen.
+Since the input actually arrives in bits but it would be very uncomfortable for a human user to read a bit stream, we transform it into a character stream before rendering it on screen.
 The second is the turn-taking convention, by which we hand control to the human after the environment has produced two consecutive spaces.
-None of these conventions are should be assumed by the learning algorithms, as they could be modified in subsequent iterations of the tasks.
+None of these conventions  can be safely assumed by the learning algorithms, as they could be modified in subsequent iterations of the tasks.